ablancoj/privacy-course/_build/html/_sources/intro-gdpr.md

 	- Right to data portability.

 ### Controller and processors

+Controllers and processors have extensive obligations.
+They must guarantee the rights of data subjects, conduct privacy risk assessments and data protection impact assessments, apply privacy-by-design and privacy-by-default principles in technical and organizational decisions, keep detailed records of processing activities, and appoint a Data Protection Officer (DPO) when required by scale or sensitivity.
+They must also cooperate with supervisory authorities and notify both authorities and affected individuals in the event of data breaches.
+The degree of cooperation often influences the magnitude of penalties.

 - Ensure the rights of data subjects.
 - Conduct continuous privacy risk and data protection impact assessments.
 - Apply privacy-by-design and privacy-by-default principles and use appropriate technical and organizational measures.